Create a Dynamic Presentation

 4. Visuals are essential for presentations.
 You can choose images and/or videos to convey your message.

-Images should either be ones that you created/took yourself or in the Public Domain so that you don't run into issues with copyright
+Images should either be ones that you created/took yourself, are in the Public Domain, or listed as copyright free to use and/or modify so that you don't run into issues with copyright.

 Pixabay.com has over 850,000 stock photos, vectors and illustrations.